Kiss and Tell collective

 Group member Lizard Jones remembers the impact of the show in her community of Vancouver, and beyond: "There was/is a lot to say, and a lot to learn from audiences at our talks.
 Our first performance piece...
 True Inversions, evolved quite directly from those experiences, from a desire to say things that were non-verbal, visual, or more emotive, things that had no place in talks".

 True Inversions was a multi-media performance that caused a similar stir across the country, and resulted in the book, Her Tongue on my Theory: Images, Essays and Fantasies which won a Lambda Award in 1995.
 Their book Her Tongue on My Theory had a good reception and went on to be nominated for Lambda Literary Awards in the categories of Lesbian Studies Award, Small Press Book Award, and the Lesbian Poetry Award.
 They had won the Small Press Book Award.
 Lorna Boschman directed three videos about Kiss & Tell: Drawing the Line (1992), True Inversions (1992), and Before the New Millennium (2007).

-Kiss and Tell premiered That Long Distance Feeling: Perverts, Politics & Prozac in Vancouver in November 1997.
+Kiss & Tell premiered That Long Distance Feeling: Perverts, Politics & Prozac in Vancouver in November 1997.

+In 2025, with the Art Canada Institute, author Kristen Hutchinson published the book Kiss & Tell: Lesbian Art & Activism.
+This resource, available for free in English and French, explores the groundbreaking contributions of the collective alongside some of the most seismic debates in contemporary discourse including censorship, queer bodies and representation, disability, art as activism, and the feminist sex wars.